-Verizon "excited" to offer Windows Phone 7 whenever Microsoft gets it readyAlex Wagner - Deputy Managing Editor, News Desk
+Verizon "excited" to offer Windows Phone 7 whenever Microsoft gets it readyAlex Wagner - Editorial Director of News and Content

 While AT&T and T-Mobile customers are enjoying the new Windows Phone 7 goodness, Sprint and Verizon have exactly zero WP7 devices, and they won't until early next year.
 When that time comes, though, Verizon says that they'll be excited to offer "Windows 7 mobile devices" phones to their customers.
 Let's just assume that they're referring to WP7 phones and cut them a little slack.
 Maybe if we do, we'll get some handsets with Microsoft's new OS even sooner.